deadlydog/deadlydog.github.io/_drafts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 As shown above, the implementation may allow applications to return stale cached data right away and then fetch updated data in the background.
 Be aware though that retrieving data asynchronously in the background may come at the expense of more complicated code.

+A variation of this strategy is known as refresh-ahead.
+The refresh-ahead strategy however is typically focused on performance, rather than fault tolerance, with some implementations trying to predict when a cache item will be requested and refreshing it before it is requested.
+Other variations simply refresh all cache items on a schedule.
+Both of these implementations may result in more requests and load to the external service, which may not be desirable.

 ### - Data that is not extremely time sensitive

 The Stale Cache pattern provides fault tolerance when the external source is unavailable for a period of time.